 Indonesia is the world’s largest shark and ray fishery, but the nature and magnitude of the domestic and international trade chains are poorly understood.
-This case study involves understanding different stages of Indonesia’s shark and ray trade chain, from exploitation to consumption, and including both legal and illegal trade, to inform conservation interventions and assess impacts.
+This case study involves understanding different stages of Indonesia’s shark trade chain, from exploitation to consumption, and including both legal and illegal trade, to inform conservation interventions and assess impacts.

 Current research questions include:

 - What is the magnitude of illegal shark and songbird trade in Indonesia, and how has illegal trade changed as a result of law enforcement?

 - Who are they key consumers of shark and songbird products, in Indonesia and internationally?